 ACSC’s advice is to use the latest version of the operating system, but this isn’t always necessary, nor even practical.
 What is important is to use a version which is still supported by the vendor.
 If it is approaching end of support, it should be replaced well before the last moment, so that any problems caused by an upgrade can be remedied.

 The last strategy in the Essential Eight concerns being able to recover from an infection or other damage to the system and data.
 ACSC’s Maturity Model recommends daily backups which are stored offline and retained for at least three months.
 Backing up once a day is a bare minimum.
 Incremental backups every hour – or even more often – will reduce the amount of data lost in the event of a disaster, though this will be dependant on the scope and variability of your particular operations.

 The ability to restore backups needs periodic testing.
 The worst time to find out that a backup wasn’t operating properly is when it is needed.
 Downtime while figuring out how to restore damaged files is inherently very costly to any organisation.

-Maintaining cybersecurity requires effort and imposes some inconvenience on users, but the cost of a data breach is typically measurably worse.
-Each organisation needs to do its own risk analysis and determine what actions will make its systems sufficiently secure.
-The Essential Eight strategies are a tested and useful framework for formulating a security approach for your business.
-Be aware though, that much like any valuable framework, or indeed any piece of advice, the fundamentals – in the case ITSM and general Ops Management – are to know the basics and do them well.
+Maintaining Cyber Security requires effort and imposes some inconvenience on users, but the cost of a data breach is typically measurably worse.
+Each organisation needs to do its own Risk Analysis and determine what actions will make its systems sufficiently secure.
+The Essential Eight strategies are a tested and useful framework for formulating a Security approach for your business.
+Be aware though, that much like any valuable framework, or indeed any piece of advice, the fundamentals – in the case of ITSM and General Operations Management – are to know the basics and execute them well.

 To understand how you can roll the Essential Eight into your security strategy, talk with Fort Safe today and secure your tomorrow.